 By early evening the meal is ready.
 The dining room tables are rectangular in shape, low on the ground and surrounded on three sides by low couches.
 Place settings have been arranged and the tableware laid out.
 Bowls of fruit, jugs of wine and bowls containing tepid water for cleaning the hands between each course are placed within easy reach of all the guests.

 The tableware is meaningful to the overall impression.
-Items made of Samian pottery were considered the height of elegance and enhanced the reputation of the family.
+Items made of Samian pottery were considered the height of elegance and enhanced the reputation of the family. *For some great reproduction Samianware, please visit our good friend Julia Passamonti of Ventian Cat Studio — Julia makes really nice and usuable Roman dinner ware, along with a host of nice pottery items.

-As we have cookery books to day, so did the Romans.
+As we have cookery books today, so did the Romans.
 The most famous cook was the first century Marcus Gavius Apicius who wrote many books on the subject.

 After the preliminaries of greeting and introduction are over everyone would head to the dining room and take their allotted place around the dining area.